-The resource implications associated with proposed future management activities maybe significant and have the potential to exceed the current capacity of Eastern IFCA, especially given the existing on-going commitments described in section 2.4 of this report.
-In particular, it will be difficult to replicate the management system applied to The Wash Cockle fishery to other fisheries without increasing the resources available to the IFCA.
+The resource implications associated with proposed future management activities maybe significant and have the potential to exceed the current capacity of Kent & Essex IFCA, especially given the existing on-going commitments described in section 2.4 of this report.

 The fisheries management planning process should therefore consider what will be the costs of management and how will these costs be met?
 Are there the in house staffing capacities in order to undertake the additional management tasks?
 Is further training required in-house in order to undertake the tasks?